 |---|---|

-| Family Dogs | Golden Retriever, Labrador Retriever, Beagle |
+| Family dogs | Golden Retriever, Labrador Retriever, Beagle |

-| Guard Dogs | German Shepherd, Rottweiler, Doberman Pinscher |
+| Guard dogs | German Shepherd, Rottweiler, Doberman Pinscher |

-| Herding Dogs | Border Collie, Australian Shepherd, Shetland Sheepdog |
+| Herding dogs | Border Collie, Australian Shepherd, Shetland Sheepdog |

-| Hunting Dogs | Beagle, Cocker Spaniel, English Setter |
+| Hunting dogs | Beagle, Cocker Spaniel, English Setter |

-| Toy Dogs | Chihuahua, Pomeranian, Toy Poodle |
+| Toy dogs | Chihuahua, Pomeranian, Toy Poodle |

-| Working Dogs | Boxer, Saint Bernard, Newfoundland |
+| Working dogs | Boxer, Saint Bernard, Newfoundland |

-| Companion Dogs | Shih Tzu, Maltese, Cavalier King Charles Spaniel |
+| Companion dogs | Shih Tzu, Maltese, Cavalier King Charles Spaniel |

 Dog Breeds by Breed Group

-| Breed Group | Examples |
+| Breed group | Examples |

 |---|---|

-| Sporting Dogs | Labrador Retriever, Golden Retriever, Cocker Spaniel |
+| Sporting | Labrador Retriever, Golden Retriever, Cocker Spaniel |

-| Hound Dogs | Beagle, Dachshund, Greyhound |
+| Hound | Beagle, Dachshund, Greyhound |

-| Terrier Dogs | Yorkshire Terrier, Scottish Terrier, Airedale Terrier |
+| Terrier | Yorkshire Terrier, Scottish Terrier, Airedale Terrier |

-| Toy Dogs | Chihuahua, Pomeranian, Toy Poodle |
+| Toy | Chihuahua, Pomeranian, Papillon |

-| Non-Sporting Dogs | Bulldog, Dalmatian, Poodle |
+| Non-Sporting | Bulldog, Dalmatian, Poodle |

 Dog Breeds by Origin